netcinematics/getNFT/README.md

 # getNFT
-Get me my NFTs!
+Get me NFTs!
 From OpenSea API.
 Using simple, vanilla HTML JS and CSS.
+A NFT BLOCKCHAIN WEB Template.
+Show me your crypto!
-Template. nJoy! - : ) spazeFalcon
+nJoy... - : ) spazeFalcon